RohanDinesh/The-Sparks-foundation-internship/README.md

 # The Sparks Company internship (GRIP)

-This repository is dedicated to the completion of all my tasks from The Sparks Company Internship.
+This repository is dedicated to the completion of all my tasks from *The Sparks Company Internship*.
 I will be updating the tasks I perform as a Data Science and Business Analytics intern at a singapore based company: The Sparks Limited.

 Tools/IDE : Python/Jupyter Notebook